 The publication of this series follows five days of workshops (from August 23-27) with a delegation from Puerto Rico, whose members successfully implemented a CLT in eight informal settlements along the Caño Martín Peña in San Juan with excellent results.
 The workshops were carried out by Catalytic Communities* in partnership with the Rio de Janeiro State Public Defender’s Office, Pastoral de Favelas, the Architecture and Urbanism Council of Rio de Janeiro (CAU/RJ), and the Laboratory for Studies of Transformations in Brazilian Urban Law (LEDUB).

-It is necessary to highlight that the legal person is not a person per se (an individual), but rather an entity constituted by a group of people or assets that hold rights and duties.
-Legal persons can fall within the domain of public or private law, but in the case of a Favela CLT, it would be necessary to create a legal person via the latter option since this is the format of associations, foundations, and organizations, among other relevent arrangements.
+It is necessary to highlight that the legal entity is not a person per se (an individual), but rather an entity constituted by a group of people or assets that hold rights and duties.
+Legal entities can fall within the domain of public or private law, but in the case of a Favela CLT, it would be necessary to create a legal entity via the latter option since this is the format of associations, foundations, and organizations, among other relevant arrangements.

 Freedom of association is established in the Constitution of 1998 and is also included among citizenship rights provided for in international human rights treaties.
 These institutions and organizations formed by civil society are part of the democratic exercise of citizenship by citizens.
 By means of these associative forms, the CLT model could be made viable.